CarlosAMolina/microservice-apis-python/README.md

 }
 ```

-GraphQL queries are GET or POST requests with a query document.
+GraphQL queries (queries and mutations) are HTTP requests that uses GET or POST methods with a query document.

 If the request is send using:

 - GET method, the query document is sent using URL query parameters.
+The query document must be URL encoded (for example, with cURL you have to use `--data-urlencode`, but Python do it automatically with the `requests` library).
 - POST method, the query document is included in the request payload.

 ### Queries